SpecialThing44/Weather_AI/README.md

 Hi Benny

 Find a weather API.
-Figure out how to get hourly data into Python as vectors (Temp, Humidity, Vectors for wind direction, etc.) \n Pick a model to train and predict hourly data on, ideally with confidence scores.
+Figure out how to get hourly data into Python as vectors (Temp, Humidity, Vectors for wind direction, etc.)
+Pick a model to train and predict hourly data on, ideally with confidence scores.
 Then either predict a week of hourly data based on the past month or so.
 Or iteratively predict 1 hour at a time, and multiply the confidence scores to get the decreasing confidence for each hour.